HNLMS K XV

 K XV was one of five patrol submarines built for the Royal Netherlands Navy during the 1930s for colonial service.
 Completed in 1933, the boat spent the bulk of her career in the Dutch East Indies.
-During the Pacific War, K XV made 13 war patrols; many of which were intelligence operations.
+During the Pacific War, K XV made 13 war patrols, many of which were intelligence operations.
 The boat was taken out of service in 1946.

 Design and description

 The K XIV-class submarines were designed to patrol the waters of the Dutch East Indies.
-The boats had a length of 242 ft 6 in overall, a beam of 25 ft and a draft of 12 ft 9 in.
+They had a length of 242 ft 6 in overall, a beam of 25 ft and a draft of 12 ft 9 in.
 They displaced 771 LT on the surface and 1008 LT submerged.
-The submarines had a crew of 38 officers and enlisted men.
+The submarines had a crew of 38.

 For surface running, the boats were powered by two 1600 bhp MAN diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 430 hp electric motor.
 They could reach 17 kn on the surface and 9 kn underwater.
 On the surface, the boats had a range of 10000 nmi at 12 kn and 26 nmi at 8 kn submerged.
 The submarines had a diving depth of 260 ft.

-The K XIV class was armed with eight 21 in torpedo tubes.
-Four of these were in the bow and two tubes were in the stern.
-The other pair were on a rotating mount amidships.
-The boats carried a total of 14 torpedoes.
+The K XIV class was armed with eight 21 in torpedo tubes, four in the bow, two in the stern, and a pair on a rotating mount amidships.
+The boats carried a 14 torpedoes.
 They were also armed with a 88 mm deck gun and two single 40 mm Bofors AA guns.